Our Meiselman Journey: Part 8 – Pool and Spa: When a Dream Becomes a Nightmare

 If you’ve ever looked at photos of classic Palm Springs midcentury modern homes, the pool is almost always the centerpiece.
 That organic, kidney-shaped basin reflecting the mountains.
 The seamless transition from indoor living space to outdoor oasis.
 The shimmer of water catching the desert light.

-Our pool was one of the features that had sold us on 606 Monterey Road in the first place.
-That original teardrop shape was pure 1960s Palm Springs.
-The views from the pool deck were spectacular.
-And the potential—once we resurfaced it, updated the equipment, and added a spa with a waterfall feature—was exactly what we’d dreamed of.
+The classic tear-drop-shaped pool was one of the features that had sold us on 606 Monterey Road in the first place.
+That shape is pure 1960s Palm Springs and an original Meiselman signature touch.
+Oh, and the views from the pool deck were spectacular.
+We could see the potential—once we resurfaced it, updated the equipment, and added a spa/hot tub with a waterfall feature—it would be exactly what we’d dreamed of.

-What we didn’t know when we signed the contract was that this dream feature would become one of the most frustrating, stressful, and poorly managed aspects of our entire restoration.
+What we didn’t know when we started this phase of the restoration, this dream feature would become one of the most frustrating, stressful, and poorly managed aspects of our entire restoration.

 Starting with High Expectations